adrianmui/node_express_scratch/README.md

-# This is a simple Node ExpressJS application
+# This is a simple Node ExpressJS application (not currently hooked up to a FE-framework)
 # to demonstrate the simple functionality of Node/Express and using our own 'middleware' stacks.

 `http://localhost:3000/hello`